karlbenedict/OILS515/goalsAndObjectives/goalsAndObjectives.md

 ## Reading ##

-Michael J. Hernandez (2003).
-Database Design for Mere Mortals: a Hands-on Guide to Relational Database Design.
-2nd ed.
-Addison-Wesley. *Chapters 4, 5 (skim as you are most likely both the interviewer and interviewee in the context data that you are creating yourself), 6 & 7*

-or

 Michael J. Hernandez (2013).
 Database Design for Mere Mortals: a Hands-on Guide to Relational Database Design.
 3rd ed.
-Addison-Wesley. *Chapters 4, 5 (skim as you are most likely both the interviewer and interviewee in the context data that you are creating yourself), 6 & 7*
+Addison-Wesley. [link](https://learning.oreilly.com/library/view/database-design-for/9780133122282/) *Chapters 4, 5 (skim as you are most likely both the interviewer and interviewee in the context data that you are creating yourself), 6 & 7*

 Continuing the technical background for creating and adding data to SQLite (the database upon which SpatiaLite is based)

 Grant Allen and Mike Owens (2010). *The Definitive Guide to SQLite*.
 2nd ed.
-Apress. <http://www.books24x7.com.libproxy.unm.edu/marc.asp?bookid=37960> (you will need to create an account with Books 24x7 to access this digital resource). *Chapter 4*
+Apress. [link](https://learning.oreilly.com/library/view/the-definitive-guide/9781430232254/) *Chapter 4*

 Also, related to data resources,

-Westra, E. (2010).
-Python Geospatial Development : Build a Complete and Sophisticated Mapping Application From Scratch Using Python Tools for GIS Development.
-Olton, Birmingham: Packt Publishing. ([link for access page for downloadable eBook - expires](http://libproxy.unm.edu/login?url=http://search.ebscohost.com/login.aspx?direct=true&db=e000xna&AN=350538&site=eds-live&scope=site)) ([link for access page for online eBook](http://libproxy.unm.edu/login?url=http://search.ebscohost.com/login.aspx?direct=true&db=cat00503a&AN=unm.b7920432&site=eds-live&scope=site)). *Chapter 4*.
+Westra, E. (2016).
+Python Geospatial Development.
+Olton, Birmingham: Packt Publishing.
+3rd Edition, [*Chapter 4*](https://learning.oreilly.com/library/view/python-geospatial-development/9781785288937/ch04.html).

 Finally, if you are interested in practical demonstrations of SQL in SQLite

-*SQL Essential Training* on Lynda.com: [https://www.lynda.com/SQL-tutorials/SQL-Essential-Training/139988-2.html?org=unm.edu](https://www.lynda.com/SQL-tutorials/SQL-Essential-Training/139988-2.html?org=unm.edu)
+*Creating a Database with SQLite* by Allen Taylor -  video tutorial on Safari Online: [link](https://learning.oreilly.com/videos/creating-a-database/9781484238998)

 ## Assignment ##